-There is a claim made by many anti-Scientologists, such as Tony Ortega and others, that the Church of Scientology paid social scientists and other academics in the field of religion to alter their research and write articles favorable to Scientology.
+There is a claim made by many anti-Scientologists, such as Tony Ortega, Mike Rinder, Chris Shelton and others, that the Church of Scientology paid social scientists and other academics in the field of religion to alter their research and to write articles favorable to Scientology.

 Since objective scientific research is important to critical thinking about Scientology, and since it is important to seek positive evidence in support of a claim, especially one as serious as this one, I’m asking anyone with knowledge to provide actual evidence that this suborning of scientific research actually occurred.

 It’s certainly convenient for Anti-Scientologists to believe this, since any objective research results that turn out favorably for Scientology causes an Anti-Scientologist heartburn.
-But I think even the most staunch Anti-Scientologist would agree that it’s important to have evidence before you slander another person’s career like this.
+But I think even the most staunch Anti-Scientologist would agree that it’s important to have evidence before you slander a scientist’s career like this.